Korean Braised Beef Short Ribs (Galbi-Jjim)

 Parboil your ribs for about 10 minutes in boiling water over medium high heat.
 It will help get rid of any impurities and tiny particles from the bones.
 Parboiling will also remove some extra fat.

-Step 2: Puree the sauce all together
+Step 2: Puree the sauce ingredients

 Puree the sauce ingredients; onion, pear, kiwi, garlic, soy sauce, dark brown sugar, rice wine, with a little bit of sea kelp stock.
 It’s easy and quick to prepare.